FAQ

 Many homeowners wonder how a home with construction defects can pass a city inspection.
 The reality is that budget restraints severely limit the amount of time building inspectors can spend on any particular job site, and cities simply do not have the manpower to keep up with the pace of construction.
 As a result, most inspectors focus their attention on life-safety issues and rely on builders to follow plans and perform general standards of workmanship.
 For more information, see founder Doug Benson’s article, I have Construction Defects?
 How Did My Home Ever Pass Inspection?

-What is a “Notice of Claim” in Colorado?
+What is a “Notice of Claim”?